 Subd.
 2. Permanent Placement Matters - Notice of Timeline for Permanency Proceedings.
-In the case of a child who is alleged or found to be in need of protection or services and ordered into foster care or the home of a noncustodial parent, and where reasonable efforts for reunification are required, pursuant to Rule 42.01, subd.
-1, the court in its first order placing the child in foster care or the home of a noncustodial parent shall set the date or deadline for the admit/deny hearing commencing permanent placement determination proceedings and the permanency progress review hearing required for a child who is under age eight (8) at the time the petition is filed alleging the child to be in need of protection or services.
+In the case of a child who is alleged or found to be in need of protection or services and ordered into foster care or the home of a noncustodial or nonresident parent, and where reasonable efforts for reunification are required, pursuant to Rule 42.01, subd.
+1, the court in its first order placing the child in foster care or the home of a noncustodial or nonresident parent shall set the date or deadline for the admit/deny hearing commencing permanent placement determination proceedings and the permanency progress review hearing.
 Pursuant to Rule 42.01, subd.
 5, not later than when the court sets the date or deadline for the admit/deny hearing commencing the permanent placement determination proceedings and the permanency progress review hearing, the court shall notify the parties and participants of the following requirements:

-(a) Requirement of Six (6) Month Hearing for Child Under Eight (8) Years of Age.
-For a child who is under eight (8) years of age at the time a petition is filed alleging the child to be in need of protection or services, pursuant to Rule 42.01, subd.
-5(a), the court shall conduct a permanency progress review hearing not later than six (6) months after the child is placed in foster care or in the home of a noncustodial parent to review the progress of the case, the parent's progress on the out-of-home placement plan, and the provision of services.
-At the hearing required under this paragraph, the court may conduct a permanency progress review hearing for any sibling of the child, regardless of age, when the sibling is also in foster care or in the home of a noncustodial parent.

-(b) Requirement of Twelve (12) Month Hearing.
+- (a) Requirement of Six (6) Month Permanency Progress Review Hearing.
 Pursuant to Rule 42.01, subd.
-5(b), the court shall commence permanent placement determination proceedings to determine the permanent status of the child, regardless of age, not later than twelve (12) months after the child is placed in foster care or in the home of a noncustodial parent.
+5(a), and Minnesota Statute § 260C.204, the court shall conduct a permanency progress review hearing not later than six (6) months after the child is placed in foster care or in the home of a noncustodial or nonresident parent to review the progress of the case, the parent's progress on the out-of-home placement plan, and the provision of services. - (b) Requirement of Twelve (12) Month Hearing.
+Pursuant to Rule 42.01, subd.
+5(b), and Minnesota Statutes § 260C.503, the court shall commence permanent placement determination proceedings to determine the permanent status of the child not later than twelve (12) months after the child is placed in foster care or in the home of a noncustodial or nonresident parent.